 To understand what works exactly right for your brand, we encourage you to start small with your investment, experiment with different activation strategies, analyze results, and continually align investment to where you are seeing the results.
 This will help prevent expensive and high profile pitfalls that often are seen in sports marketing.

-When we first partnered with ITW Global Brands, we tested various platforms with targeted Personal Service Agreements with some key influencers in motorsports.
+With one of our recent engagements, we tested various platforms with targeted Personal Service Agreements with some key influencers in motorsports.
 We produced authentic and engaging content leveraging product knowledge and a passion for racing.
 As we fine-tuned our messaging and added some sponsorship property to our work, we were able to leverage more with our activation efforts.

 And then we grew a little more.